Frequently Asked Questions (FAQ's)

+Please make sure you fill in all of the empty spaces and do not leave anything blank.
 If the problem is still not resolved, try using a different browser (Firefox and Internet Explorer work best).
-If you still have issues, feel free to email us at email@example.com
+If you still have issues, feel free to email us at email@example.com.

 Do you offer full ride scholarships to international students?

 No, unfortunately we do not.
-Utah State University is a public university meaning that is funded by taxpayer dollars and therefore there is no funding for full ride scholarships for international students.
+Utah State University is a public university meaning that it is funded by taxpayer dollars and therefore there is no funding for full ride scholarships for international students.
 We do offer partial scholarships and departmental scholarships for international students.
-For more information on scholarships visit: http://study.usu.edu/scholarships/
+For more information on scholarships visit: http://study.usu.edu/costs/

 Do I need multiple English proficiency scores?